-SR2100 Editing specifically for prompt screen SR3100 Editing specifically for ADD (key field checks) SR4100 Editing specifically for UPDATE
+SR2100 Editing specifically for prompt screen

+SR4100 Editing specifically for UPDATE

 The user will be presented with a prompt screen in which an entry is made for each of the restricted keys requested.
 The entry is validated (valid record exists with this partial key) and if acceptable the program continues to screen D2.